Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MySQL.md

 First, make sure you have specified the right character set and collation (sorting) order in your `config/database.yml`.
 In every block, there should be the following two lines:
     charset: utf8
     collation: utf8_bin

 Add them if they are missing.
 Then, on the command line, run
     bundle exec rake db:create

-and then
+This will create the database, normally you need 'root' to do this or a user with the right privilege.
+If you created a user and the database with the right collation, you can skip this step!

     bundle exec rake db:migrate

-This creates your database, and sets up the tables.
-If you are migrating a production database, put `RAILS_ENV=production` before each `bundle exec`.
+This step creates the tables in your database!
+If only want to create the production database, put `RAILS_ENV=production` before each `bundle exec`.
+The default is to create databases in test, development and production.

 ## Migrate from Mongo

 Make sure 'mongoexport' is in your path.
 It's generally located in the same place as the mongod executable.

 Run